core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 Leafs of type empty MUST be encoded using the CBOR null value (major type 7, additional information 22).

-The following example shows the encoding of a 'is-router' leaf instance when present.
+The following example shows the encoding of a 'is-router' leaf schema node instance when present.

 Definition example from {{RFC8344}}: